Fucidin

 Frequently Asked Questions

-Why can't I use Fucidin cream for longer than a week?
+Can I use Fucidin cream under a plaster?

 Dr. Ross Elledge